 This shift assists growing markets surpass expensive technology barriers, while rapidly increasing workplace productivity and growth.
 This makes the cloud an optimal environment for many developing markets.
 Although cloud service usage is still in its infancy in many flourishing markets, the mass adoption of the cloud is likely to become prevalent.

 These cloud trends shift by a range of organizations, has resulted in the requirement of providers to invest in cloud infrastructure and data center related offerings, such as security and management services.
 Cloud computing continues to grow and its trends are likely to transform the IT landscape.
 Now that you understand the basics of cloud computing, let’s dive deep into cloud trends 2018.

-Today, most internet users reap the rewards of two major fields; consumer website development and mobile device manufacturing.
-Expectations for seamless user experiences have increased in both these areas.
+Today, expectations for seamless user experiences have increased in both these areas.
 As mobile devices expand their power, reach, and sophistication, users are constantly trying to streamline native application experiences, automatic interfaces, and consistent data availability.

 Furthermore, phones have centralized peoples’ online lives.
 Advanced social apps have proliferated BYOD culture, where support from multiple platforms is expected.
 Consumer websites like Facebook and Twitter, are building mobile elegance and interactivity, due to advancements in front-end languages.